 Whether you've got a stash of flexible Chase Ultimate Rewards or Capital One Venture miles or just have miles saved up with Delta or Southwest Airlines, they're all valuable for domestic travel, helping you save on an otherwise pricey weekend trip.

-Got a big stash of credit card points from travel cards like the Chase Sapphire Preferred® Card?
+Got a big stash of credit card points from travel cards like the *chase sapphire preferred*?
 Find the best fare you can by following the steps above with Google Flights, then book it using your points through the Chase travel portal.

 It's one of the easiest ways to take a flight and make it free.
 And since every point is worth 1.25 cents toward travel with the Chase Sapphire Preferred Card, you could book a $300 flight with just 24,000 Chase points.

-If you've got a Capital One card like the Capital One Venture X Rewards Credit Card, it's even easier.
-Simply charge your flight, hotel, Uber, or almost any other travel expense to your Capital One Venture card, then go back and cover the purchase using Capital One miles.
+If you've got a Capital One card like the *venture x*, it's even easier.
+Simply charge your flight, hotel, Uber, Airbnb, or almost any other travel expense to your Capital One Venture card, then go back and cover the purchase using Capital One miles.
 Personally, I love using this tool to book boutique hotels or other unique places to stay during a weekend getaway … and then make it free.

 Credit cards are serious business, though.
 You shouldn't open one if you can't afford to pay it off right away.
 Make payments on time, and always pay in full – never carry a balance.
 If you already have credit card debt, pay it off before opening a new credit card, no matter how much you could use the points.

 Did I get the most value out of those Ultimate Rewards points?
 Maybe not.
 But we have a mantra here: The best use of your points is for a trip you wouldn't otherwise take.
 Points just get less valuable over time, so sitting on them waiting for the best bang for your buck isn't a good idea.